greg-raven/grus/_posts/2015-08-18-end-birthright-citizenship.md

 - letter
 tags:
 - birthright citizenship
-- Paul Cook
-- Barbara Boxer
-- Dianne Feinstein
 ---

-We see the problem of anchor babies as a serious flaw in our immigration law.
+I see the problem of anchor babies as a serious flaw in our immigration law.
 I hope you will take action to end it by cosponsoring S.45 and H.R.140 that would end Birthright Citizenship.

 Many open-borders advocates claim that a Constitutional amendment is required to end birthright citizenship.
 However, this matter is open to debate as many Constitutional scholars say that a simple act of Congress will suffice.
 What is certain is that once a law is passed, it will end up before the Supreme Court for them to make the final decision.